qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 multipath requirements to identify critical elements about the multipath feature.
 Mohamed Boucadair provided lot of useful inputs on the second version of this document.
 Maxime Piraux and Florentin Rochet helped us to improve the last versions of this draft.
+This project was partially supported by the MQUIC project funded by the Walloon Government.

 --- back